 Build a Better College Funding Plan

 Building the best college fund is a huge topic of concern for families.
 At least once a day David, Teresa, or I are asked, “How should I plan and pay for college?”

 Now, as someone who has witnessed the evolution of the 529 account, I cannot recommend its use 100% of the time.
 Like any financial product, there are benefits and limitations to its use.
-It is not a perfect tool for everyone
+It is not a perfect tool for everyone.

 Most people view the 529 account as a college funding strategy, but it is simply a financial product with benefits and limitations.
 I’ve seen the first hand impacts of said limitations in the form of higher costs for tuition.

 Many families, college counselors, and financial advisors need to be educated on the 12 to 15 strategies used to fund college.

 It is not a one size fits all decision.

 This is something many families have a difficult time understanding.
 A plan that works for one family will probably not be the best solution for another.

 Anyone who tells you a 529 account is bad – or great – isn’t providing the full story.
 At the very least, they do not fully understand on how to save on the cost of college, financial planning for college or financial aid.

 You see, a 529 plan can be a great tool based on a family’s overall college funding strategy.
 In fact, I recently opened up a 529 account in conjunction with another tool when my son was born.

 On the other hand, a 529 can be something that negatively impacts your ability to receive and maximize your aid.